-These values combine our entrepreneurial spirit, cutting-edge innovation and organizational agility to strive for industry-leading results in all of our functional areas, including: land acquisition and development, finance, marketing, sales, purchasing, construction, customer care, and information technology.
+These values combine our entrepreneurial spirit and organizational agility to strive for industry-leading results in all of our functional areas, including: land acquisition and development, finance, marketing, sales, purchasing, construction, customer care, and information technology.
 The main tenets of these core values are:

-- · Value, recognize and appreciate our employees, trade partners and customers; - · Always act with honesty, character and integrity by demonstrating openness and transparency with our internal and external customers; - · Provide the highest level of customer service by bringing passion and care to every customer interaction and make a difference by giving back to the communities we serve; - · Strive to have the best team available through investing in our people and fostering an environment that embraces continual growth and learning; - · Continuously and purposefully renew, rethink and innovate with the customer in mind by supporting and encouraging new ideas and recognizing efforts that grow shareholder value; - · Lead with action, be relentless in our pursuit of excellence and never settle; and - Commitment to building an inclusive culture by fostering diversity and equity across our organization.
-We believe that cultivating a diverse team allows us to collectively be more successful and better address the needs of our customers.
-We champion a culture where team members are treated with respect, valued for their unique perspectives and experiences, and feel a sense of belonging.
+- Value, recognize and appreciate our employees, trade partners and customers; - · Act with honesty, character and integrity by demonstrating openness and transparency with our internal and external customers; - · Provide the highest level of customer service by bringing passion and care to every interaction and make a difference by giving back to the communities we serve; - · Strive to have the best team available through investing in our people and fostering an environment that embraces growth and learning; - Renew, rethink and innovate, continuously and purposefully, with the customer in mind, by supporting and encouraging new ideas and recognizing efforts that grow stakeholder value; - Lead with action, be relentless in our pursuit of excellence and never settle; and - Commit to building an inclusive culture by fostering diversity and equity across our organization.

-These core values are evident in the operational decisions we make at our corporate offices and in each of our divisions and communities, all of which contribute to the successes we have achieved with our talent acquisition and employee development, customers, within the marketplace and within the homebuilding industry.
+These core values are evident in the operational decisions we make in every facet of our business, all of which contribute to the successes we have achieved with our talent acquisition and employee development, our customers, and the homebuilding industry.

-Our operational strategy focuses on building affordable, quick move-in homes that are designed to meet the growing demand for entry-level and first move-up homes.
-Our LiVE.NOW communities are targeted to the entry-level price point combining nicely appointed affordable homes with simplified and streamlined construction and sales processes aimed to create a stress-free buying experience for our customers while also allowing our trade partners and suppliers to work more efficiently and cost effectively, which allows us to pass resulting savings on to our customers.
-We strive to achieve a 100% speculative ("spec") home building strategy for our entry-level product by pre-starting all of our homes and preselecting plans and features from our reduced SKU counts and plan libraries when we start the home.
-During 2022, supply chain disruptions and labor shortages coupled with high demand, particularly in the first half of the year, created a challenging environment to maintain strategic levels of spec inventory, although we still pre-started most of our homes.
-More recently, as the supply chain has started to loosen, we have an opportunity to replenish our spec inventory levels, increasing the number of homes at or near move-in ready.
-We believe this provides us a competitive advantage by allowing our customers to lock their mortgage rate and offer a quick delivery, as per the current desire in the marketplace.
+Our operational strategy focuses on building affordable, quick move-in homes that are designed to meet the growing demand for entry-level and first move-up product.
+Our LiVE.NOW® communities are targeted to the entry-level price point combining nicely-appointed affordable homes with simplified and streamlined construction and sales processes aimed to create a stress-free buying experience for our customers while also allowing our trade partners and suppliers to work more efficiently and cost effectively, which allows us to pass resulting savings on to our customers.
+We have a 100% speculative ("spec") home building strategy for our entry-level product, so we pre-start all of our homes with preselected plans and features from our reduced SKU counts and plan libraries.
+During 2023, the supply chain and labor constraints that challenged production in 2022 lessened throughout the year, allowing us to reduce our construction cycle time by over six weeks, replenish inventory and return to normalized inventory levels.
+We believe having available specs provides us a competitive advantage by allowing our customers to lock their mortgage rate and offer a quick delivery, as is the current desire in the marketplace.
 Our strategy also encompasses a simplification of the home buying process for the first move-up segment, a demographic we have historically had a significant presence in.
-For our first move-up product, our preselected option packages provide an experience that simplifies the sale and design processes, providing an efficient and less stressful way for homebuyers to personalize their new homes through preselected design collections versus the traditional a-la-carte design center offerings, although in 2022 most of these offerings were also prestarted prior to sales order to expedite the building cycle time.
-We believe our strategy addresses the need for well-appointed yet lower-priced homes, while allowing us to simplify and maximize the profitability of our business.
+For our first move-up product, our pre-set option packages provide an experience that simplifies the sale and design processes, providing an efficient and less stressful way for homebuyers to personalize their new homes through professionally-curated design collections versus the traditional a-la-carte design center offerings, although in 2023 most of these first move-up offerings were also pre-started prior to sales order to expedite the building cycle time and offer quick move-ins for our buyers.
+We believe our strategy addresses the need for well-appointed yet lower-priced homes, while allowing us to simplify and maximize the profitability